The Floyd Rose-Fernandes Connection

 ●左利きMODELについて/メーカー仕様と若干異なる場合がありますので、あらかじめご了承ください。 | ① Regarding Left-Handed Guitars

 Models marked with ● are produced in scheduled batches, but not kept in regular stock, therefore some models may be sold out.
-In such cases, the lead time will become approximately 3 to 4 months.
+In such cases, the lead time will be approximately 3–4 months.
 Please note that the price will be 20% higher than the standard list price.

 Models marked with ▲ are not batch produced but can be accepted as special orders.
 Additionally, since new jigs/tooling may be required, lead times and costs may vary depending on the model and its features.
 Please confirm these details before placing your order.